 Menu

-ICI's Curatorial Seminar is a free professional development program that supports emerging curators.
+ICI's Curatorial Seminar is a free professional development program that supports emerging curators to advance their practice.
 It centers a first-person approach to curating, and focuses on strengthening curatorial practices that support overlooked artists and engage with local art communities while working outside of a large institution.
-The unique program offers opportunities to gain knowledge and resources through ICI’s network, share ideas, and build an affirming network of peers who connect around common values.
+This unique program offers opportunities to gain knowledge and resources through ICI’s network, share ideas, and think through developments in one's own curatorial practice.
+Through this process, the Seminar seeks to build an affirming network of peers who connect around common values, and support the sharing of knowledge among early-career curators.

 Participants